mehulagg/gitlab_test/doc/administration/high_availability/database.md

 ##### Patroni failover procedure

-Patroni provides a command to manually failover to any replica node without the need to shut down current master database.
+Patroni provides a command to manually failover to any replica node without shutting down current master database manually.
 Below command can be executed from any node in the cluster.

 1. Failover to replica: